Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 4. Choose a Vacation Rental Over a Hotel

 This is where budget-savvy families pull way ahead.
-A hotel room in Waikiki or a Maui resort area will run you $300 to $600 a night, and that gives you a room with a mini fridge if you are lucky.
-A vacation rental or Airbnb with a full kitchen?
-You are looking at $150 to $250 a night in many areas, sometimes less during shoulder season.
+Waikiki or Maui resort hotel: $300-$600/night for a room with a mini-fridge if you're lucky.
+Vacation rental or Airbnb with a full kitchen: $150-$250/night in many areas, less off-peak.

-But the real savings come from that kitchen.
-When you can make breakfast and pack lunches, you are saving $50 to $100 a day on restaurants for a family of four.
-My go-to advice for visiting families: find a condo with a kitchen, stock it with groceries on day one, and eat out for dinner only when you genuinely want the restaurant experience -- not because you have no other option.
+The real savings come from the kitchen.
+Make breakfast, pack lunches, and you're saving $50-$100 a day on restaurants for a family of four.
+My standing advice: get a condo with a kitchen, stock it day one, eat out for dinner only when you genuinely want the restaurant - not because you have no other option.

 If you have a Costco membership, Hawaii is where it pays for itself ten times over.
-Here is my play-by-play for every family I host:
+Standing play for every visiting family I host:

-First, check Costco Travel for your rental car.
-Costco consistently beats every other booking platform for car rentals in Hawaii, often by $20 to $40 per day.
-They also bundle vacation packages with hotels and flights that can be surprisingly competitive.
-Second, hit the Costco near the airport on your way to your rental.
-Every major island has at least one Costco, and the ones near the airports are used to seeing tourists loading up.
-Stock up on breakfast supplies, snacks, drinks, sunscreen, and sandwich fixings.
-You will spend $150 to $200 and feed your family for most of the week.
+Check Costco Travel for the rental car.
+They consistently beat every other booking platform here, often by $20-$40/day.
+They also bundle vacation packages with hotels and flights that are surprisingly competitive.
+Then hit a Costco near the airport on the way to your rental.
+Stock up on breakfast, snacks, drinks, sunscreen, sandwich fixings.
+About $150-$200 to feed your family most of the week.

-6. Embrace the Fact That the Best Things in Hawaii Are Free
+6. The Best Things in Hawaii Are Free

-I think some visitors forget this, but every single beach in Hawaii is public and free.
+Some visitors forget this.
+Every single beach in Hawaii is public and free.
 Every one.
-There is no such thing as a private beach here -- it is state law.
-That perfect crescent of white sand you see in the resort brochure?
-You can walk right onto it without spending a dime on a hotel room.
+There is no such thing as a private beach here, that's state law.
+That perfect crescent of white sand in the resort brochure?
+Walk right onto it without spending a dime.

-The same goes for hiking.
-Some of the most spectacular scenery on earth is accessible through free public trails.
-Diamond Head on Oahu, the Pipiwai Trail on Maui, the Kalalau Trail lookout on Kauai, and dozens of trails on the Big Island are all free or have minimal parking fees.
-Pack water in your CamelBak Eddy+ water bottle, throw some snacks in your bag, and you have a full day of adventure for essentially nothing.
+Hiking same.
+Diamond Head, Pipiwai, the Kalalau Trail lookout, dozens of trails on the Big Island - all free or with minimal parking fees.
+Toss water in a CamelBak Eddy+, throw snacks in your bag, full day for nothing.

-Snorkeling boat tours run $80 to $150 per person.
-Meanwhile, some of the best snorkeling in Hawaii is right off the beach.
-Hanauma Bay on Oahu is legendary for a reason.
-Kapalua Bay on Maui is calm, clear, and full of sea turtles.
-Kealakekua Bay on the Big Island has some of the best reef in the state.
-Two Step on the Big Island's Kona coast is a local favorite with crystal-clear visibility.
+Snorkel boat tours run $80-$150 per person.
+The best snorkeling in Hawaii is right off the beach.
+Hanauma Bay on Oahu is famous for a reason.
+Kapalua Bay on Maui is calm and clear and full of honu.
+Two Step on the Big Island has crystal visibility.

-Invest in a decent mask and snorkel set before your trip -- buying or renting gear in Hawaii is marked up significantly.
-Bring a waterproof phone pouch so you can capture underwater photos without risking your phone, and you have a world-class snorkeling experience for free.
+Buy or borrow a decent mask and snorkel before you fly - rentals here are marked up significantly.
+Bring a waterproof phone pouch for underwater photos and you've got a world-class day for free.

-Resort restaurant prices in Hawaii are truly something else.
-I have seen $22 hamburgers and $18 mai tais, and while the ambiance is nice, the food is rarely better than what you can find at a local spot for a fraction of the price.
+Resort prices are out of control. $22 hamburger, $18 mai tai, food rarely better than what you find at a local spot for half the money.

 Plate Lunches

-The plate lunch is a Hawaii institution -- two scoops of rice, a scoop of macaroni salad, and a generous portion of meat (kalua pork, chicken katsu, loco moco, you name it).
-A plate lunch runs $10 to $14 and it is enough food to split between two smaller eaters.
-Rainbow Drive-In on Oahu is the classic, but every island has its own beloved plate lunch spots.
+The plate lunch is a Hawaii institution.
+Two scoops rice, mac salad, generous protein (kalua pork, chicken katsu, loco moco). $12-$16 and big enough to split between two smaller eaters.
+Rainbow Drive-In on Oahu is the classic.
+Every island has its plate lunch hall of fame.

 Food Trucks